 - When the Recovery menu shows up, use the Volume button to navigate the Wipe cache partition option.

 - Select that using the Power button.

 - When this is completed, select reboot option

 Uninstall and reinstall Google Play store update

-This might sound a bit odd but yes, this method can help you in resolving the ‘Unfortunately, settings has stopped working.
-What you need to do is clear the cache for Google Play and uninstall the Google Play store update.
+This might sound a bit odd, but this method can help you resolve the ‘Unfortunately, settings has stopped working.
+You need to clear the cache for Google Play and uninstall the Google Play store update.
 To do that, go to Settings > Application manager, find Google Play, and tap on it.
-First tap “Clear cache”.
+First tap “Clear cache.”
 Then, tap Uninstall updates.
 Once you are done, restart your device.
 Go to Google Play and tap on three horizontal lines.
 Next, tap Settings.
 Scroll down, and tap on Build version.
-You will see the following message: “A new version of Google Play Store will be downloaded and installed”.
+You will see the following message: “A new version of Google Play Store will be downloaded and installed.”
 Tap OK.

 Boot the device in safe mode

-Many times, a third-party app is the culprit and is causing “Unfortunately, Settings has stopped working” eroor.
+A third-party app is often the culprit and is causing the “Unfortunately, Settings has stopped working” error.
 You can boot your device to Safe mode.
-When you do that, you will be able to use your Android without third-party apps, because all of them will be disabled.
-If your device working normally, and the error message is not showing when you try to access the settings, a third-party app is to blame.
+When you do that, you will be able to use your Android without third-party apps because all of them will be disabled.
+If your device is usually working, and the error message is not showing when you try to access the settings, a third-party app is to blame.
 You can uninstall the apps one by one, or you can perform a factory data reset.